marcushennig/spinning-top/README.md

 mvn package
 ```

 This produces `target/spinning-top-1.0-SNAPSHOT.jar`.
-Maven will download JOGL and its dependencies when building for the first time.
+Maven will download LWJGL and its dependencies, including the macOS ARM64 native libraries, when building for the first time.

 ## Running